googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 - Check all fields to ensure they make sense:
     - classification is correct according to font
-    - no authors are forgotten (in case of fork, the oginal authors should be added except if they are against it)
+    - no authors are forgotten (in case of fork, the original authors should be added except if they are against it)
-    - if the font name has to be abbriviated, add a `display_name` field
+    - if the font name has to be abbreviated, add a `display_name` field
     - if the origin of the VF correspond to the default in Axis Registry (mostly for `opsz` axis)
     - has primary script if non LCG script
-    - all infos look correct and consistent
+    - all information looks correct and consistent
 - If Noto:
     - is_noto = True
     - has primary script and languages